OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ### Third-party cookies

 Your browser needs third-party cookies enabled to show the **Automate** tab in Excel on the web.
 Check your browser settings if the tab isn't being displayed.
 If you're using a private browser session, you may need to re-enable this setting each time.

+> [!NOTE]
+> Some browsers refer to this setting as "all cookies", instead of "third-party cookies".

 ## Data limits